 Although The Gnostic Movement closed in 2011/2012, many long-lasting friendships and happy memories were formed during its period of activity.
 These experiences have stood the test of time, and in many cases become stronger to this day.
 Experiences gained through participation in The Gnostic Movement were often life-changing, helping attendees to learn more about themselves and the state of the world, find or rediscover purpose, overcome difficulties in their lives, and gain spiritual experiences that many expressed they never knew or thought would be possible.

-Sadly, a small number of ex-participants who disagreed ideologically with what was being taught—approximately one-tenth of a percent (or 0.01 percent)—banded together to try and overthrow The Gnostic Movement, choosing to portray their experience in a false and negative light and twisting and manipulating the truth to make Belzebuub and The Gnostic Movement seem harmful when in reality the complete opposite is true.
+Sadly, a small number of ex-participants who disagreed ideologically with what was being taught—approximately one-hundredth of a percent (or 0.01 percent)—banded together to try and overthrow The Gnostic Movement, choosing to portray their experience in a false and negative light and twisting and manipulating the truth to make Belzebuub and The Gnostic Movement seem harmful when in reality the complete opposite is true.
 Thousands of people’s lives were helped for the better through what they learned in The Gnostic Movement, and over one hundred witnesses came forward to reveal the falsity of the claims being made.
 Some of those people have also shared experiences of their time in The Gnostic Movement with this site, where they have been published on the blog under People’s Experiences.

 This website was put together by former participants of The Gnostic Movement who value the experiences they gained and time spent in The Gnostic Movement, and who hold the memory of their time in The Gnostic Movement close to their hearts.